AngleProtocol/angle-docs/governance/angle-dao.md

 - Angle DAO is responsible for tuning and improving the protocol in order to make it sustainable and robust enough to become a building block of the DeFi space.
 - The Angle DAO manages the protocol through a governance module controlled by the ANGLE token.
 Angle governance contracts have been imported from OpenZeppelin and Compound implementations.
 More technical info can be found in the [developers documentation](https://developers.angle.money/side-smart-contract-modules/governance).
+- The Angle DAO is also responsible for deciding where to allocate the ANGLE tokens distributed as part of the liquidity mining program.

 ## 🔘 Responsibilities